-In Fiscal Year 2017, the Washington Student Achievement Council (WSAC), received funding from the Washington Legislature through a budget proviso to complete a higher education needs assessment for southeast King County, defined as defined as rural suburban cities such as Covington, Enumclaw, Maple Valley, Black Diamond, and urban and rural portions of unincorporated King County.
-The assessment was conducted by the Western Interstate Commission for Higher Education (WICHE) with support from their subcontractor, the National Center for Higher Education Management Systems (NCHEMS).
+In Fiscal Year (FY) 2017, the Washington Student Achievement Council (WSAC) received funding from the Washington Legislature through a budget proviso to complete a higher education needs assessment for southeast King County, defined as rural suburban cities such as Covington, Enumclaw, Maple Valley, and Black Diamond, as well as urban and rural portions of unincorporated King County.
+The Western Interstate Commission for Higher Education (WICHE) conducted the assessment with support from their subcontractor, the National Center for Higher Education Management Systems (NCHEMS).